learnwell/learnwell.github.io/pages/angular.md

 As of Feb 2019, episodes in the [13.x range](https://codecraft.tv/courses/angular/unit-testing/angular-test-bed/) on CodeCraft.tv are an excellent resource for learning how to test components in Angular7.

-But even after absorbing all that goodness, I still found gaps when adding tests to an exis
+But even after absorbing all that goodness, I still found gaps when adding tests to an existing component is a fairly mature angular project.

+Here is a list of some gotchas

+* Instead of configuring

+    enter code here        HttpClient,
+        HttpClientModule,
+        HttpHandler,

 > Written with  [StackEdit](https://stackedit.io/).

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTA5NzE4Mzg4Nl19
+eyJoaXN0b3J5IjpbLTE2MDc1MjQ5OTZdfQ==
 -->